-Past quarterly reports for residents
+Past quarterly reports for customers

 We want to have an open and honest relationship.
 A relationship where you’re able to hold us to account – that we do what we say and learn from things when we get them wrong.
 Our regular performance reports are part of you being able to hold us to account.